MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 #### C. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The top five soft max probabilities for each image are shown below.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+### For the first image, the model is very sure that this is a Right-Of-Way at Next Intersection sign (100%) and the model is correct.

 | Probability	|     Prediction	                         					|
 |:-----------:|:--------------------------------------------:|